turtle-labs/mapulabs.github.io/README.txt

 This website is made for educational purposes only.
 It's an assignment for a web development online course on coursera.com.

 Everything is coded from scratch.
-The page has been tested multiple times before the final upload.
+The page and its functions has been tested multiple times before the final upload.

 HTML pages are validated at "https://validator.w3.org/" with no errors.
 There's only a handful of non-important warnings.